Peter Heller, DLR, Germany

 Task III is an ongoing R&D-oriented effort with clearly defined technical objectives, time schedule and expected results.
 Activities are cost-shared, task-shared (either through SolarPACES or among SolarPACES participants), and/or information-shared.
 Cost-sharing and task-sharing activities involve cooperative efforts of two or more participants where either costs of activities or responsibilities for activities, respectively, are mutually agreed upon and shared by the Participants.
 Information sharing is used for the exchange and discussion of results of projects carried out independently by Participants, but of interest to all.

 Task III Objectives 2012-2016

-The main important objectives for the Task III activities in the upcoming period of the IEA SolarPACES Strategic Plan reaching from 2012 to 2016 will be to achieve a further significant cost reduction for new plants and to guarantee a high performace over the life time of the plant.
+The main important objectives for the Task III activities in the period of the IEA SolarPACES Strategic Plan reaching from 2012 to 2016 is to achieve a further significant cost reduction for new plants and to guarantee a high performance over the life time of the plant.
 Cost reduction may be reached through simplifications, mass production or evolution in manufacturing processes but additionally through new developments of advanced materials, processes and concepts.
 A further increase of operation temperatures will have major impact on cost reductions.

 As our industrial partners competitively pursue project development and R&D on component development, the following activities appear to be appropriate for supportive collaboration, moving the technology forward: